Overplay/Bellini-Core/docs/CLOUD_SERVER.md

      post deploy
         - npm update
         - cd assets && bower update
+        - LOCAL JS
-        - make sure that pm2-auto update is on
+        - make sure that pm2-auto update is on TODO
         - start or restart the server